walkawayy/TR1X/docs/tr1/README.md

 - added ability to look around while running
 - added ability to forward and backward jump while looking
 - added ability to look up and down while hanging
-- added ability to sidestep like in TR3
 - added ability to jump-twist and somersault like in TR2+
 - added ability to cancel ledge-swinging animation like in TR2+
 - added ability to jump at any point while running like in TR2+